Inequivalent contact structures on Boothby-Wang 5-manifolds: The Boothby-Wang construction

 We want to construct circle bundles over symplectic manifolds $M$ whose Euler class is represented by the symplectic form.
 Since the Euler class is an element of the integral cohomology group $H^2(M)$, the symplectic form has to represent an integral cohomology class in $H^2(M;\mathbb{R})$, i.e.~it has to lie in the image of the natural homomorphism

 The existence of such a symplectic form is guaranteed by the following argument (this argument is from \cite[Observation 4.3]{Go}): Let $(M,\omega)$ be a closed symplectic manifold.
-For every Riemannian metric on $M$, there exists a small $\epsilon$-ball $B_\epsilon$ around $0$ in the space of harmonic 2-forms on $M$ such that every element in $\omega+B_\epsilon$ is symplectic.
+For every Riemannian metric on $M$ there exists a small $\epsilon$-ball $B_\epsilon$ around the origin in the space of harmonic 2-forms on $M$ such that every element in $\omega+B_\epsilon$ is symplectic.
 Since the set of classes in $H^2(M;\mathbb{R})$ represented by these elements is open, there exists a symplectic form which represents a rational cohomology class.
-By multiplication with a suitable integer, we can find a symplectic form which represents an integral class.
-If we want, we can choose the integer such that the class is indivisible.
+By multiplication with a suitable rational number we can find a symplectic form which represents an integral class.
+If we want, we can choose the number such that the class is indivisible.
 Note also that all symplectic forms in $\omega+B_\epsilon$ can be connected to $\omega$ by a smooth path of symplectic forms.
-This implies that they all have the same canonical class $K$ as $\omega$.
+This implies that they all have the same Chern classes as $\omega$.